alchemycodelab/career-coaching/README.md

 # Career Coaching at Alchemy Code Lab

+*Please read through the information on this page and complete the self assessment at the end.
+Put YOUR email address in one line, and shannon@alchemycodelab.com in the other.
+When you receive your results, jot down your top 3 and lowest 3 competencies in the assignment and provide a brief reason you think this is and what you can do to bring up your lowest competencies.

 ## Career Launch Strategy
 All of your Alchemy Code Lab courses will focus on the importance of being a professional to prepare you for the job market.
 We'll connect the WHY of what you are doing here with how it will help you be successful in a career after you are finished with Alchemy.
 In the next four weeks, we want you to think about what you can do to be a professional who can ask the right questions and be a contributor when you go on to your first job.